bepu/bepuphysics2/Documentation/QuestionsAndAnswers.md

 # Q&A

+### How can I make a convex shape rotate around a point other than its volumetric center?

+Other than triangles, all convex shapes are centered on their volumetric center, and there is no property in the `CollidableDescription` to offset a body's shape.

+However, you can create a `Compound` with just one child and give that child an offset local pose.
+The overhead is pretty tiny.

 ### How do I make an object that can't be moved by outside influences, like other colliding dynamic bodies, but can still have a velocity?

 Use a kinematic body.
-To create one, set the inverse mass and all components of the inverse inertia to zero in the body description passed to Simulation.Add.
+To create one, use `BodyDescription.CreateKinematic` or set the inverse mass and all components of the inverse inertia to zero in the `BodyDescription` passed to `Simulation.Bodies.Add`.
 Kinematic bodies have effectively infinite mass and cannot be moved by any force.
 You can still change their velocity directly, though.

 Any nonzero component in the inverse mass or inverse inertia results in a dynamic body.